-These factors were considered in preparing the City's budget for the 2018 fiscal year.
+These factors were considered in preparing the City's budget for the 2019 fiscal year.

-- Sustainability of existing services the City will implement a philosophy of budgetary evaluation which reviews the needs of the City to the standard which realizes that services and associated costs should not be appropriated if they are not justified as long-term goals and priority of the City.
+- Sustainability of existing services The City will implement a philosophy of budgetary evaluation which reviews the needs of the City to the standard which realizes that services and associated costs should not be appropriated if they are not justified as long-term goals and priority of the City.
 This philosophy will be discussed during the budget process, with a financial outlook that provides opportunity to evaluate government priorities, realign and diversify revenue sources, and provide clear information for decision making for continued financial success. - Cost of government The operating millage rate for the City will remain at 0.0 mils.
 The City remains committed to refraining from the imposition of any additional millage for as long as is feasible.
-As the scope of city services continues to expand, the government will continue to explore all viable options to ensure that the services provided remain at the highest level possible. - > The City will restrict the use of one-time revenues to capital projects when the City starts to accumulate fund balance.
+As the scope of city services continues to expand, the government will continue to explore all viable options to ensure that the services provided remain at the highest level possible. - Department expansions The City will expand to include three new departments Business Development, Parks and Recreations, and Community and Cultural Affairs.
+The Public Works Department will expand services to include a right of way maintenance department that will keep the lawns on the city's thoroughfares maintained and clean. - The City will restrict the use of one-time revenues to capital projects when the City starts to accumulate fund balance.